 She-Who-Must-Be-Obeyed meets Allan Quatermain

-According to McKay and Scott, the first appearance was as a serialized novel, published in Hutchinson's Story Magazine from July 1919 through March 1920 under the title SHE MEETS ALLAN.
+According to McKay and Scott, the first appearance of SHE AND ALLAN was as a serialized novel, published in Hutchinson's Story Magazine from July 1919 through March 1920 under the title SHE MEETS ALLAN.
 Maurice Greiffenhagen created 17 illustrations for the serialization.
 The serialization was also abridged.

 I am aware of at least two American newspapers that also serialized this novel.
 At least one ran from December 14, 1919 through March 28, 1920.